 Breathing and relaxation

 There are many different breathing exercises that you can use for relaxation.
-Here are some breathing exercises that you can do anywhere, anytime that you feel like you need to calm down.
+Here are some breathing exercises that you can do wherever and whenever you need to calm down.

 Basic breathing exercise